gokrazy/gokrazy/website/content/userguide/wifi.md

 ---
-title: "Connecting to unencrypted WiFi networks"
+title: "Connecting to WiFi networks"
-menuTitle: "Unencrypted WiFi"
+menuTitle: "Connecting to WiFi"
 weight: 40
+aliases:
+  - /userguide/unencrypted-wifi/
 ---

+Since March 2022, gokrazy supports both encrypted and unencrypted WiFi networks!
+🎉

+{{% notice warning %}}
-Remember that using an unencrypted WiFi network means anyone in range can read your communication.
+Remember that using an **unencrypted WiFi** network means anyone in range can read your communication.
 Hence, we strongly recommend [using TLS for accessing the gokrazy web interface and doing updates](/userguide/tls-for-untrusted-networks/).
+{{% /notice %}}

 To make gokrazy connect to a WiFi network, first include the `github.com/gokrazy/wifi` package in your `gokr-packer` command line, e.g.: